Minton's Playhouse: End of an era

 Minton's changed its open jam policy in favor of big-name acts in the 1950s.
 By the late 1960s, bands were no longer at the cutting edge.
 Harlem writer, Amiri Baraka (LeRoi Jones) wrote in Black Music (1967): "The groups that come into Minton's are stand-up replicas of what was a highly experimental twenty-five years ago."
 Although the club was open for a little more than three decades, Minton's Playhouse will always be associated with the 1940s and the jam sessions that gave birth to bebop.
 Minton's thrived for three decades until its decline near the end of the 1960s, and its eventual closure in 1974.

 Revival

 After being closed for more than 30 years, the newly remodeled club reopened on May 19, 2006, under the name Uptown Lounge at Minton's Playhouse.
 However, the reopened club was closed again in 2010.

-In 2013, Richard Parsons revived Minton's as an upscale Jazz club and restaurant.
+In 2013, Richard Parsons revived Minton's as an upscale jazz club and restaurant.The reopening attracted a new generation of jazz talent to the space.
+Pianist and bandleader J.C.
+Hopkins, whose J.C.
+Hopkins Biggish Band secured a weekly Saturday night residency at the revived club, commemorated the venue's return with the 2017 album Meet Me at Minton's (Harlem Jazz Records), recorded with vocalists including Jon Hendricks, Andy Bey, Jazzmeia Horn, and Brianna Thomas.
 The restaurant's cuisine was entrusted to restaurant owner Alexander Smalls.
 The new club was designed by architect Sarah Garcia of Estudio Sarah Garcia and a new brand identity designed by New York designer John Simoudis.

 The New York City Landmarks Preservation Commission designated the Hotel Cecil and Minton's Playhouse as a city landmark on June 27, 2023.